 History of the Holy Land

-The area of the southern Levant, which lies in modern Israel, Jordan and Palestine, is probably the most important region of its size in the history of our planet.
-Barely the area of the Netherlands (or slightly larger than the U.S state of Maryland), this region has remained at the centre of the world’s attention ever since human civilisations emerged.
+In the History of the Holy Land the area of the southern Levant, which lies in modern Israel, Jordan, and Palestine, is probably the most important region of its size of our planet.
+Barely the area of the Netherlands (or slightly larger than the U.S state of Maryland), this region has remained at the center of the world’s attention ever since human civilizations emerged.

 Its importance is not only due to the historic passage provided between Africa and Asia but also because countless spiritual movements and figures emerged from this piece of land and ascended to the world stage.

 Due to its enormous significance for the largest religious group in the world, the Abrahamic Religions, it has commonly been known as the Holy Land for millennia.
 Historically, it has also been known as either Israel or Palestine or both, depending on the period.

 There is evidence of large-scale human habitation of southern Levant from tens of thousands of years ago.
 The first known civilization in the region, however, is the Natufian civilization, dating back to 9,000 B.C.